Frequently asked questions

 Where can I find the serial number for my appliance?

 Look inside the appliance door on the back of the unit and you should see the serial number on a sticker.
-Generally the letters “SN” appear before the number.
+Generally, the letters “SN” appears before the number.

 On my Incentive Application, it mentions my home may be inspected.
 What does this mean?